-Figure 3: Timeline for a typical Data Release Processing Campaign4 services (the RSP) that will be used on the Project DACs and Full IDACs (possibly, others).
+DMO has, up until now, had little direct involvement in the plans for setting up an operating Independent Data Access Centres.
+DMO does encompass the software and services (the RSP) that will be used on the Project DACs and Full IDACs (possibly, others).
 Further, DMO Data Facilities has responsibility for the setup and operation of the infrastructure for two Project DACs (a hybrid instance across the Google Science Cloud and SLAC, and a small on-premises instance in Chile, respectively), but the additional considerations required for the successful operation of a network if IDACs is delegated to the IDAC contributors themselves.
 To this end, the IPC has convened an IDAC Coordination Group to facilitate the collaborative development of good practice, experience, tools, and techniques for successful IDAC operation.